 We will watch many films during our class this semester.
 Watching a film in a college classroom may be unlike any other film viewing experience you have had before.
 Usually, when you go to the movie theater or watch a film at home, your purpose is to be entertained.
 You eat snacks and get comfortable in your seat.
-The purpose of screening a film in our class is to subject it to analysis.
+When you watch a film in a film studies class, on the other hand, your purpose is to subject it to analysis.
 That means that you will be watching the film with a pencil in hand, methodically recording the events of the film in what is called a "plot segmentation".
-You will be writing in the dark (a skill that you learn through practice) and you will need to concentrate.
+You will be writing in the dark (a skill that you learn through practice) and you will need to focus.